chris31331/stick/README.md

 On a LAN, with better NTP and shorter trips, 200ms rounds might be possible.

-This granularity makes Chronsensus unsuitable for many, but not all, use cases.
+This granularity makes Chronsensus unsuitable for many use cases.
+STICK has a typical latency of 1-2 seconds between submitting a log entry and receiving confirmation of a durable write.

 ## Missed Consensuses